sladyn98/SRE-SWE-Notes/LinuxKernelNotes/Readme.md

 `read` function call:
  the read function reads data from a file descriptor into a buffer.
 It returns the number of bytes read, which may be less than the requested amount.
 A return value of 0 indicates the end of the file, while -1 signifies an error.
 Short reads are possible, and the handling of errors and end-of-file conditions depends on the specific situation and the nature of the input source.

+ ### How are files created
+ When a new file is created, a new FCB is allocated and filled out with important information regarding the new file.
+The appropriate directory is modified with the new file name and FCB information.
+When a file is accessed during a program, the open( ) system call reads in the FCB information from disk, and stores it in the system-wide open file table.
+An entry is added to the per-process open file table referencing the system-wide table, and an index into the per-process table is returned by the open( ) system call.
+UNIX refers to this index as a file descriptor, and Windows refers to it as a file handle.
+If another process already has a file open when a new request comes in for the same file, and it is sharable, then a counter in the system-wide table is incremented and the per-process table is adjusted to point to the existing entry in the system-wide table.
+When a file is closed, the per-process table entry is freed, and the counter in the system-wide table is decremented.
+If that counter reaches zero, then the system wide table is also freed.
+Any data currently stored in memory cache for this file is written out to disk if necessary.

 ### Inodes

 Inodes are datastructures inside linux that are used to store information about files.
 They generally store information like the following: